cognitedata/transformations-cli/githubaction.md

 # when writing to nodes in your data model, use the following syntax:
 # NOTE: view is optional, not needed for writing nodes without a view
+# NOTE: instanceSpace is optional.
+If not set, it is a mandatory property(column) in the data
 # destination:
 #   type: nodes
 #   instanceSpace: InstanceSpace